Atlanta Hawks vs Boston Celtics: Game Preview, Injury Report, Starting Lineups for Tonight's Matchup

 In this story:

-Coming into this game, the Hawks are 6th in points, 13th in FG%, 6th in 3P%, 18th in FT%, 16th in rebounds (21st in OREB, 12th in DREB), 1st in assists, and 13th in turnovers per game.
-They're 15th in offensive rating this year.
+They didn't have an amazing night against the Celtics, but the Hawks showed that they're good enough on offense to beat most teams.
+The Hawks are 6th in points, 13th in FG%, 6th in 3P%, 18th in FT%, 18th in rebounds (21st in OREB, 14th in DREB), 1st in assists, and 11th in turnovers per game.
+They're 14th in offensive rating this year.

-The defense is the unit that has shown the most improvement over the past couple of months.

-The Hawks are 18th in points allowed, 18th in FG% allowed, 13th in 3P% allowed, 24th in rebounds allowed, 5th in steals, and 18th in blocks.
+Despite getting torched by Pritchard, the Hawks had some positive stretches on defense against the Celtics.
+The Hawks are 17th in points allowed, 18th in FG% allowed, 17th in 3P% allowed, 24th in rebounds allowed, 5th in steals, and 18th in blocks.
 They're 11th in defensive rating this year.

-The Celtics have a strong offensive unit if they are fully healthy.
-They are 20th in points, 21st in FG%, 11th in 3P%, 5th in FT%, 4th in rebounds (6th in OREB, 7th in DREB), 29th in assists, and 1st in turnovers per game.
+The raw numbers may not show it, but the Celtics have been a productive offense throughout the season despite being without Jayson Tatum for most of the season.
+They are 21st in points, 21st in FG%, 11th in 3P%, 5th in FT%, 4th in rebounds (7th in OREB, 7th in DREB), 29th in assists, and 1st in turnovers per game.
 They're 2nd in offensive rating this year.

-Defensively is where Boston shines.
-They are 1st in points allowed, 2nd in FG% allowed, 16th in 3P% allowed, 6th in rebounds allowed, 28th in steals, and 10th in blocks.
+Their defensive cohesion is the key to their success and it's why the Hawks weren't able to get back into the game after Boston took the lead.
+They are 1st in points allowed, 2nd in FG% allowed, 16th in 3P% allowed, 6th in rebounds allowed, 28th in steals, and 11th in blocks.
 They're 4th in defensive rating this year.

 Injury Report

+Atlanta Hawks - They are on a back-to-back and won't release their report until later in the day.

-Boston Celtics - Derrick White, Jaylen Brown, and Neemias Queta are all questionable.
+Boston Celtics - Derrick White and Jaylen Brown are questionable while Nikola Vucevic is out.

 How to Watch